Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

     buffer_size: 10

-Since this example creates a very simple training environment with only a few inputs and outputs, using small batch and buffer sizes speeds up the training.
-However, if you add more complexity to the environment or change the reward or observation functions, you might also find that training performs better with different hyperparameters.
+Since this example creates a very simple training environment with only a few inputs and outputs, using small batch and buffer sizes speeds up the training considerably.
+However, if you add more complexity to the environment or change the reward or observation functions, you might also find that training performs better with different hyperparameter values.

 **Note:** In addition to setting these hyperparameter values, the Agent **DecisionFrequency** parameter has a large effect on training time and success.